syl22-00/pocketsphinx.js/README.md

 4. Using `pocketsphinx.js` inside a Web Worker with `recognizer.js`
 5. Wiring `recognizer.js` to the audio recorder
 6. Live demo
+7. Test suite
-7. Notes about speech recognition and performance
+8. Notes about speech recognition and performance
-8. License
+9. License

 # 1. Overview